saiteza/Targetone/README.md

  🚀 Experience Targeting (XT)
-     the second block space was used for Experience Targeting (XT)  which will consider the HYD location AUDIENCE and displays the offer for particular Hyderabad offers
+     the second block space was used for Experience Targeting (XT)  which will consider the HYD location AUDIENCE and displays particular Hyderabad offers

  ✅ https://saiteza.github.io/Targetone/